telefonicaid/fiware-cygnus/doc/cygnus-common/installation_and_administration_guide/install_from_sources.md

 [Top](#top)

 ###<a name="section2.1"></a>`log4j` path
-Once the user is created is necessary to create the path `/var/log/cygnus` due to `log4j` purposes.
-Starting by creating the path and then give permissions for `cygnus` user:
+Once the user is created is necessary to create the path `/var/log/cygnus` for `log4j` purposes.
+Start by creating the path and then give permissions for `cygnus` user:

     $ mkdir -p /var/log/cygnus
     $ chown -R cygnus:cygnus /var/log/cygnus

-This step is important because if you don't have the log path created Cygnus is going to shutdown when running first time.
+This step is important because if you don't have the log path created Cygnus will shutdown when running for the first time.

 [Top](#top)